DaddyBlitzy/DaddyBlitzy/README.md

 my current safe friends/people (i love you all so much!) : @runr4bb , @p0staldud3 , @1STR3SS , @B0MBTHR3AT , and everyone else at the protree! <3

 remember, im always here to help if you need to vent, this includes to everyone! ill try to help as best as i can :]

+baii!! please remember to check out my strawpages and sign my ata before you go!